mvught/JAMF-and-bputil/README.md

 [**Download**](https://github.com/mvught/JAMF-and-bputil/blob/main/Screenshots/FirmwarePasswordUtilityIconX.png)

 ### Script
-Remember well that the user must be an admin to set security to Full.
+Remember well that the user must be an "admin" and "volumeowner" to set security to Full.
 Otherwise, it won't work and the policy fails.

 ## Note and disclaimer